juarezadolfo/Liri-Node-App/README.md

 1. `node liri.js my-tweets`

-  * Displays my last 20 tweets in terminal window.
+  * Displays my last 20 tweets and when they were created in terminal window.

 2. `node liri.js spotify-this-song "song name"`